-n addition to making the decision to participate in a trial based on your breast cancer diagnosis, L patients must also determine if the requirements of participating in the trial fit into their lifestyle.
+In addition to making the decision to participate in a trial based on the medical reasons of your care, patients must also determine if the requirements of participating in the trial fit into their lifestyle.
 While every treatment and medical care option presents its own practical, financial, and emotional challenges, it is important to learn as much as you can beforehand so you have time to decide your path without unexpected roadblocks.

 Before you are able to finalize your enrollment into a study, the organizers will provide you with a list of the responsibilities you are expected to fulfill to ensure the trial results are captured the same for everyone.
-Be sure to read this closely and ask questions.
+Be sure to read this closely and ask questions at the time.

-One of the biggest challenges patients report when it comes to participating in treatment trials relate to the financial costs.
-Expenses may come from affording the insurance plan's out-of-pocket costs, covering any trial-related care that is not covered by insurance, additional money strain that results from out of the area travel, or spending longer time away from home and/or work.
+Some of the biggest challenges patients report when it comes to participating in treatment trials relate to the financial cost.
+Expenses may come from the insurance plan's out-of-pocket costs for covered care, costs of any trial-related care that is not covered by insurance, additional financial strain that results from out-of-the- area travel, or reducing income if spending longer time away from home and/or work.